LLNL/RAJAPerf/README.md

 raja-perfsuite
 ```

+The Performance Suite has [RAJA] and the CMake-based [BLT] build system
-The '--recursive' argument is used to also clone the Git submodules on
+as Git submodules.
+The '--recursive' argument will clone theses submodules int
-which the Performance Suite depends.
-Note that if you switch to a branch,
+the Performance Suite source code.
+Note that if you switch to a different
-other than the default branch, you will have to update the submodules; e.g.,
+branch, you will have to update the submodules; e.g.,

 ```
 > cd raja-perfsuite